Staedtler: History

-The company was founded by Johann Sebastian Staedtler in 1835 as a pencil factory, first established in Nuremberg, but the roots of the company go back to 1662, when references to Friedrich Staedtler as a pencil-making craftsman were made in the city annals.
+The company was founded by Johann Sebastian Staedtler in 1835 as a pencil factory in Nuremberg, but the roots of the company are traced back to 1662, when references to Friedrich Staedtler as a pencil-making craftsman were made in the city annals.
 Staedtler received permission from the municipal council to produce black lead, red chalk and pastel pencils in his industrial plant.
 In 1866, the company had 54 employees and produced 15,000 gross (2,160,000 pencils) per year.